syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/image-editor/annotation.md

 documentation: ug
 ---

-# Annotation in Image Editor control
+# Annotation in the Image Editor control

 The Image Editor allows adding annotations to the image, including text, freehand drawings, and shapes like rectangles, ellipses, arrows, paths, and lines.
 This gives the flexibility to mark up the image with notes, sketches, and other visual elements as needed.
 These annotation tools can help to communicate and share ideas more effectively.

 ## Text annotation

-The Text annotation feature in the Image Editor provides the capability to add and customize labels, captions, and other text elements directly onto the image.
+The text annotation feature in the Image Editor provides the capability to add and customize labels, captions, and other text elements directly onto the image.
 With this feature, you can easily insert text at specific locations within the image and customize various aspects of the text to meet your requirements.

 You have control over the customization options including text content, font family, font style and font size for the text annotation.

 ### Add a text

-The DrawText method in the Image Editor allows you to insert a text annotation into the image with specific customization options.
+The `drawText` method in the Image Editor allows you to insert a text annotation into the image with specific customization options.
 This method accepts the following parameters:

 * x: Specifies the x-coordinate of the text, determining its horizontal position within the image.